Data security controls and the CISSP exam

 The phrase baseline security implies standard security measures to be implemented for typical IT systems.
 Baseline security can be used for different contexts having somewhat diverse meanings, such as:

-Microsoft Baseline Security Analyzer: This is a software tool for security of Microsoft operating systems and services.
+- Microsoft Baseline Security Analyzer: This is a software tool for the security of Microsoft operating systems and services.

 IT security standards and frameworks